angarsky/diveintopython/learn/classes/class_decorator.md

 - **Class property decorator**: A class decorator that modifies a class property by adding or removing attributes or methods.

-Here are two examples of using class decorators in Python:
+Here are two examples of using class decorators:

 ```python
 ### Example 1